django-helpdesk/django-helpdesk/docs/install.rst

 Try using ``pip install django-helpdesk``.
 Go and have a beer to celebrate Python packaging.

-Checkout ``master`` from git (Cutting Edge)
+Checkout ``stable`` from git (Cutting Edge)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're planning on editing the code or just want to get whatever is the latest and greatest, you can clone the official Git repository with ``git clone git://github.com/django-helpdesk/django-helpdesk.git``.
-We use the ``master`` branch as our development branch for the next major release of ``django-helpdesk``.
+We use the ``stable`` branch as our development branch for the next major release of ``django-helpdesk``.

 Copy the ``helpdesk`` folder into your ``PYTHONPATH``.